Classé Audio Delta Preamplifier and Delta Stereo Amplifier Review

 Listening to the uncompressed Supreme Sessions 1 album proved a revelation, with natural micro and macro dynamics playing a significant part in the enjoyment of the album.
 Each pluck of a bass guitar string and press of a piano key sounded different to the others, adding realism and the feeling of listening to a live performance.

-The output meters of the Stereo power amplifier indicate the power into an 8 ohm load, and proved interesting to watch.
+The output meters of the Stereo power amplifier indicates the power into an 8 ohm load and proved interesting to watch.
 I read that as a rule of thumb that when the pointer is below or left of vertical, the amplifier is operating in Class A. In my few weeks with it, I never saw the meters ever go beyond halfway and never to the 25W mark, despite the overt generosity of the volume.
 So it's safe to conclude that by far, the majority of my listening was in pure Class A mode, and boy did it sound sweet!

 Freak, Go Home by Darkside is a track with lots of busy spatial panning from side-to-side, going well beyond apparent loudspeaker boundaries.
 It tests the elasticity of any system, and the Classé pair had no problems keeping up and accurately portraying a believable three-dimensional soundstage.
 Well recorded tracks came alive in my listening room, with Canto At Gabelmeister's Peak by Alexandre Desplat filling the soundstage with excellent centre fill and having real depth.
 Listening to the front-to-rear layers of instruments is like watching a movie with everything in its correct place, and with air and space between them all.
 And don't get me started with the superb handling of the very deep notes of the drum and pipe organ; it's bordering on faultless and amongst the best that I've ever heard.